The Power of the Diversion

-Which is why energy became such a big issue for me in 2016
+Which is why energy became such a big issue for me

 I started to design my life around energy, not time.
 Any task was almost always split up into parts—like a chef sequence.
 Incredibly enough the first day of the sequence involved nothing but planning.
 Planning all the things I had to do was just day one.
 And in the courses, that's what clients spent their first day doing as well.